Action: Retain existing in-field trees

 Key messagesRead our guidance on Key messages before continuing

-- Two studies evaluated the effects of retaining existing in-field trees on bat populations.
-Both studies were in Australia.
+- We found no studies that evaluated the effects of retaining existing in-field trees on bat populations.

 ‘We found no studies’ means that we have not yet found any studies that have directly evaluated this intervention during our systematic journal and report searches.
 Therefore we have no evidence to indicate whether or not the intervention has any desirable or harmful effects.